• Skip to content

 How many pets am I able to have?

-Below are excerpts from the local law, for most common categories of animals, which outlines the number of animals/species allowed to reside on an allotment refer to Subordinate Local Law No. 2 (Animal Management) 2011 for other animals/species:
+Below are excerpts from the local law, for most common categories of animals, which outlines the number of animals/species allowed to reside on an allotment.

 Number of allowed dogs